ericyeats/score-matching-lid/README.md

 https://arxiv.org/abs/2510.12975

+The paper proves bounds on the denoising score matching loss and implicit score matching loss and shows that the bounds are determined by the underlying geometry of the training data.

 ## Installation

 We recommend you create a virtual environment.
 We used conda with Python 3.10, but more recent versions should be fine: